Global Programs: Segovia, Spain

 Students must be at least 16 years old by June 2016 and have completed two years of Spanish.

 A passport is required.
 US and EU citizens do not require a visa.

-As a UNESCO World Heritage site, Segovia is an ideal place to study international business and relations:
+As a UNESCO World Heritage site, Segovia is an ideal place to study Spanish language, culture, global business and international relations:

-In addition to language classes, students will immerse themselves in Spanish language and culture by visiting the historical sights of Segovia and Madrid, along with weekend trips to Sevilla, Córdoba, and Salamanca.
+In addition to language classes, students will immerse themselves in Spanish language and culture by visiting the historical sights of Segovia, Madrid, and Salamanca.

 The capital of Spain, Madrid’s cultural and artistic heritage blends seamlessly with its cosmopolitan modernity.
 The city’s historical legacy is evident in its medieval center, which dates back to the Hapsburg Empire and houses famous landmarks, such as the expansive Plaza Mayor square and the Royal Palace.

 Located in the Castile y Leon region west of Madrid, Salamanca is an ancient town and home to one of the oldest universities in Europe.
 The historic center of Salamanca is a UNESCO World Heritage Site for its important Romanesque, Gothic, Moorish, Renaissance, and Baroque monuments.